Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_KV260/README.md

 + Copy your Access Key (cred.json) in "<PATH_TO_rtl_adder_pipes_KV260>/app/cred.json"

 ## 3.2.
 Create PetaLinux project for FPGA Bitstream:
+In a new terminal (fresh environment - not contaminated by the previous steps):
 ```bash
 mkdir petalnx-prj
 cd petalnx-prj